RayanFarhat/RyVarr-Scalable-Cloud-Native-Backend/README.md

 - [X] Make subscription option for month or year, And enables the extension of the subscription period in cases where the user is already a pro member.
 - [X] Terminate the Pro subscription once the subscription period has elapsed, Including reset the role of the user.
 - [X] Working with HamzaCAD service to allow only Pro users to use it.
+- [X] Sending email for user to conform there email using Smtp protocol.
 - [ ] Prevent sharing accounts with SignalR.
 - [ ] Allow Users to read/change/delete there account.(rename email,username, or delete there entire account).
 - [ ] Setup continuous deployment to VPS.